Jupiter-is-BIG/Expense-Tracker-App/README.md

-# expense_app
+# Expense App

-A new Flutter project.
+A new Flutter project that helps you track your budget.

 ## Getting Started